michaelenoroexe/WarframeManagerBack/README.md

 # Warframe Manager API
-A web service keeps track of a user's resources for [Warframe MMOs](https://www.warframe.com/), allows user profile information and items in MongoDB and is an API service to interact with [Warframe Manager](https://github.com/michaelenoroexe/warframeManager).
+A web service keeps track of a user's resources for [Warframe MMOs](https://www.warframe.com/), allows store user profile information and items in MongoDB, and is a web service to interact with [Warframe Manager](https://github.com/michaelenoroexe/warframeManager).

 ## Getting Started

 Clone the repository
-Before using the web service it is necessary to deploy a Mongo database, for this in the root of the project there is a DB folder and Json dump files of basic collections from the database, they can be used to create your own Mongo database, or use the ready deployed in Mongo atlasian by a standard connection string.
+Before using the web service, it is necessary to deploy a Mongo database, for this in the root of the project there is a DB folder and Json dump files of basic collections from the database, they can be used to create your own Mongo database, or use the ready deployed in Mongo atlas by a standard connection string.

 -------------------------------------
 The structure of the database should look as follows